 How to make the adjustment easier

 Here’s how to further ease the guilt you may feel once your little one arrives:

 1. Make time for your older child

-You’ll be busier with baby duties such as nursing, changing diapers or trying to put the baby to sleep.
-Don’t think of these times as separate from your older child.
+You’ll be busier with baby duties like nursing, changing diapers or trying to put the baby to sleep.
+But don’t think of these times as separate from your older child.

 - Read books about welcoming a new baby (here are my favorites).